Last updated on: March 27, 2023

 During an Audit, the IRS can ask you to prove your miles with supporting documentation.
 You can’t deduct what you can’t prove.
 If you can’t prove the deduction, your Business will be subject to fines and penalties for underpayment of taxes.

 Don’t leave money on the table.
 Losing a deduction opportunity especially during this pandemic and on top of it paying penalties for failing to meet the requirements of the IRS can be extremely damaging.

 The best solution is for you to know what needs to be included in your Mileage log or to find a qualified Accountant / Tax advisor who can correctly inform you about every Tax deduction possibility and every Tax matter at hand.
-In the current economic situation, every penny counts, and an average taxpayer can save as much as $12,000/year on average with Mileage logs.
+In the current economic situation, every penny counts, and an average taxpayer can save $1,000s/year on average with Mileage logs.